Guide Dogs' Trustees

 David and his wife, Caroline, have two daughters, Hannah and Rachel, and live in Sheffield.
 They have been active supporters and puppy walkers for Guide Dogs for many years, having puppy walked 12 dogs and fostered many more.

-Clare Black joined Guide Dogs’ Board of Trustees in 2013.
+Clare Black was appointed to the Board of Trustees in 2013.

 Clare has personal knowledge and experience of being a parent of a blind child as her eldest son, who is in his 3rd year of university, has been blind since birth.
 She is passionate about ensuring that visually impaired children and young people are provided with the correct support to allow them to reach their full potential and live an independent life.